 Karen’s first job in the news business began at the age of 12–as a “newspaper girl” slinging newspapers into driveways from her bike.
 Throughout her college years, she worked as a newspaper reporter, which provided the foundation for her journalism career.
 She earned a BA in Communications/Media Studies, with concentrations in Broadcast Journalism and Public Relations, plus a minor in English, from Lock Haven University.

 Originally from the Philadelphia area, Karen has based her personal and professional home in Central Pennsylvania for more than 30 years.
-She worked in television news, including a management position as morning news producer for WGAL Channel 8; in radio news for 16 years; as PR/marketing director for a 10-day arts festival (where she earned international PR/marketing awards); managing freelance PR, marketing, and social media clients primarily in the arts, healthcare, tourism, and downtown/economic development sectors; and currently as a freelance magazine writer who still loves to dabble in broadcasting via podcasting and video.
+She worked in radio and television news, as marketing/PR director for an arts festival (where she earned international marketing/PR awards), and as a freelance marketing/PR professional.

 As a member of the Society of Professional Journalists, Karen strives to be ethical, accurate, fair and thorough in all she writes.
 She loves the journalism profession fiercely.
 Coffee too.